Logo 833 (Metoprolol succinate extended-release 200 mg)

 Pill imprint Logo 833 has been identified as Metoprolol succinate extended-release 200 mg.

-Metoprolol Succinate ER is used in the treatment of high blood pressure; supraventricular tachycardia; heart attack; angina; left ventricular dysfunction (and more), and belongs to the drug class cardioselective beta blockers.
+Metoprolol Succinate ER is used in the treatment of high blood pressure; supraventricular tachycardia; heart attack; mitral valve prolapse; heart failure (and more), and belongs to the drug class cardioselective beta blockers.
 Risk cannot be ruled out during pregnancy.
 Metoprolol Succinate ER 200 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - Generic Name: